google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 - `SANITIZER` Select sanitizer(s)
 - `LANGUAGE` Define the language of your project.
 - `CFL_BRANCH` Branch to fuzz, default is `CI_DEFAULT_BRANCH`.
-- `FILESTORE` storage for files : builds, corpus, coverage and crashes.
+- `FILESTORE` storage for files: builds, corpus, coverage and crashes.
 - `FUZZ_SECONDS` Change the amount of time spent fuzzing.
 - `CFL_ARTIFACTS_DIR` To save your artifacts in a different directory than `artifacts`